cloud-gov/cg-site/content/docs/getting-started/accounts.md

 ## To log into cloud.gov

-### Agency single-sign-on accounts
+### Agency single sign-on accounts

 If you have a GSA, EPA, or FDIC email address, you'll sign into cloud.gov using your agency credentials.
 Follow [these instructions to log in on the command line (CLI) and web UI (dashboard)]({{< relref "setup.md" >}}).

 ### cloud.gov accounts

-If you were invited with an email address that isn't part of an agency with single-sign-on authentication to cloud.gov, you have a cloud.gov account.
+If you were invited with an email address that isn't part of an agency with single sign-on authentication to cloud.gov, you have a cloud.gov account.

 {{% govcloud %}}